Joshua Bloom: Research

 In 2009, ScienceWatch wrote that Bloom's gamma-ray bursts "work ranks at No. 10 by total cites, based on 85 papers cited a total of 3,639 times.
 Five of these papers are on the lists of the 20 most-cited papers over the past decade and over the past two years."
 He has published over 300 refereed articles and was principal investigator of the Peters Automated Infrared Telescope (PAIRITEL) at the Fred Lawrence Whipple Observatory in Arizona.
 He is also principal investigator of the Synoptic Infrared Survey Telescope (SASIR).
 Project and was co-chair of the transients and variable star group of the Large Synoptic Survey Telescope (LSST).
 Some of Bloom's current work focuses on the classification of astrophysical transients using machine-learning techniques.
 He suggested that GRB 110328A was due to a new class of relativistic outflow events from tidal disruption of a star by a massive black hole.

 Honors and awards

 Bloom was awarded the Herchel Smith Harvard Scholarship to Cambridge University in 1996, and was a Hertz Foundation Fellow at the California Institute of Technology.
 In 2006, Bloom was named as a Sloan Research Fellow by the Alfred P. Sloan Foundation.
 In 2008, he was included as one of Astronomy magazine's ten "rising stars.
 In 2009, he was awarded the Newton Lacy Pierce Prize in Astronomy from the American Astronomical Society.
 In 2010, he was named as the Sophie and Tycho Brahe Visiting Professor at Copenhagen University.
 He was awarded the Faculty Research Award from Two Sigma in 2019.
+From 2023 to 2024, Bloom was a Miller Professor at the Miller Institute at the University of California, Berkeley.
 He is the Co-Creator of the VOEvent messaging scheme for astronomical transients.